gideon-ogunbanjo/Luna/README.md

 ### Limitations
 1. Limited Dataset Size: Luna is designed to handle relatively small to medium-sized datasets.
 For large datasets with thousands of samples and numerous features, the app's performance might be compromised, leading to slower execution times and potential memory limitations.

 2. Algorithm Selection: While Luna provides a variety of machine learning algorithms to choose from, the selection is not exhaustive.
-Luna is limited to **Supervised Learning Algorithms** only.
+Luna is limited to **Supervised Learning & Unsupervised Algorithms** only.
 Users might require algorithms that are not included in the app.
 Additionally, the app's algorithm recommendations are based on basic dataset characteristics and might not account for domain-specific considerations.

 3. Hyperparameter Tuning: While the app enables users to adjust hyperparameters, it offers only a limited set of hyperparameters for tuning.
 Advanced users might need access to a broader range of hyperparameters to fine-tune algorithms more precisely.